WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Additional requirements
 - note that the **Network Initialization File** should never contain two **nodes** with the same `id` value
+- note that the **Network Initialization File** should represent a **connected** and **bidirectional** graph
+- note that the **Network Initialization File** should represent a network where clients and servers are at the edges of the network, which means that the graph obtained by removing clients and servers is still a **connected** graph

 # Drone parameters: Packet Drop Rate